Style Spline In Solidworks Sketching(Illustrated Expression)

-You will learn how to apply a Remote Force to geometrical feature in ANSYS Mechanical.
+You will learn how to apply a Remote Force to geometrical features in ANSYS® Mechanical.

-To add or apply Remote Force on a geometry in ANSYS Mechanical, you need to right click on analysis system(Static Structural in here) and hover the cursor on Insert button as shown by red arrow above.
-Click on Remote Force as shown by red box from the list.
+To add or apply Remote Force on geometry in ANSYS® Mechanical, you need to right-click on the analysis system(Static Structural in here) and hover the cursor on the Insert button as shown by the red arrow above.
+Click on Remote Force as shown by the red box from the list.

-Select the geometric feature to apply Remote Force then click Apply on Geometry tab as shown by red arrow above.
+Select the geometric feature to apply Remote Force then click Apply on the Geometry tab as shown by the red arrow above.

-You could define the remote force’s place in 3D space by enterin X, Y and Z coordinates in ANSYS Mechanical.
-We entered 5, 5 and 10 mm of coordinates respectively.
+You could define the remote force’s place in 3D space by entering X, Y and Z coordinates in ANSYS® Mechanical.
+We entered 5, 5, and 10 mm of coordinates respectively.

-Select the Remote Force application method from either components or vector.
-If you select components, you need to enter the force values in X, Y and Z coordinate values individually.
-If yıu select the Vector method, you need to enter a force value and a vector in ANSYS Mechanical.
+Select the Remote Force application method from either components or vectors.
+If you select components, you need to enter the force values in X, Y, and Z coordinate values individually.
+If yıu select the Vector method, you need to enter a force value and a vector in ANSYS® Mechanical.

-As you can see above we defined 500, 600 and 700 Newtons of forces in each coordinates respectively as shown in red box.
-Also you can see the place and resultant of the entered values as shown by red arrow.
-The remote force’s place is in the 3D space in ANSYS Mechanical.
+As you can see above we defined 500, 600, and 700 Newtons of forces in each coordinate respectively as shown in the red box.
+Also, you can see the place and resultant of the entered values as shown by the red arrow.
+The remote force’s place is in the 3D space in ANSYS® Mechanical.